 Gaya Bihar, India Travel Guide

 The region's most famous sites hold deep spiritual and historical significance.
-These landmarks draw pilgrims and tourists from across the globe.
+These landmarks draw pilgrims and tourists from throughout the globe.
 Plan visits to fully appreciate their importance.

 The UNESCO World Heritage Mahabodhi Temple Complex marks the spot where Siddhartha Gautama attained enlightenment.
 It features the Bodhi Tree (a descendant of the original) and the magnificent 55-meter-high temple.
 Vishnupad Temple in Gaya is a revered Hindu pilgrimage site dedicated to Lord Vishnu, holding immense significance for 'Pind Daan' (ancestral worship rituals).